-(4) In any case not covered by paragraphs (b)(1), (b)(2) or (b)(3) of this section, the amount of any forfeiture penalty determined under this section shall not exceed \$16,000 for each violation or each day of a continuing violation, except that the amount assessed for any continuing violation shall not exceed a total of \$112,500 for any single act or failure to act described in paragraph (a) of this section.
+(7) In any case not covered in paragraphs (b)(1) through (b)(6) of this section, the amount of any forfeiture penalty determined under this section shall not exceed \$16,000 for each violation or each day of a continuing violation, except that the amount assessed for any continuing violation shall not exceed a total of \$122,500 for any single act or failure to act described in paragraph (a) of this section.

-(5) Factors considered in determining the amount of the forfeiture penalty.
+(8) Factors considered in determining the amount of the forfeiture penalty.
 In determining the amount of the forfeiture penalty, the Commission or its designee will take into account the nature, circumstances, extent and gravity of the violations and, with respect to the violator, the degree of culpability, any history of prior offenses, ability to pay, and such other matters as justice may require.

-NOTE TO PARAGRAPH (B)(5): Guidelines for Assessing Forfeitures.
+NOTE TO PARAGRAPH (b)(8): Guidelines for Assessing Forfeitures.
 The Commission and its staff may use these guidelines in particular cases.
 The Commission and its staff retain the discretion to issue a higher or lower forfeiture than provided in the guidelines, to issue no forfeiture at all, or to apply alternative or additional sanctions as permitted by the statute.
-The forfeiture ceilings per violation or per day for a continuing violation stated in section 503 of the Communications Act and the Commission's rules are described in \$1.80(b)(5)(iii).
-These statutory maxima became effective September 2, 2008.
+The forfeiture ceilings per violation or per day for a continuing violation stated in section 503 of the Communications Act and the Commission's rules are described in §1.80(b)(9).
+These statutory maxima became effective September 13, 2013.
 Forfeitures issued under other sections of the Act are dealt with separately in section III of this note.

 47 CFR Ch.
-I (10-1-11 Edition)
+I (10-1-14 Edition)